hms-dbmi/pic-sure-all-in-one/README.md

 image ID, confirms that httpd is stopped and the frontend rollback tag is staged, then retags and starts the rolled-back Operations, Query, and Gateway services before recreating PSAMA.
 It keeps httpd stopped, retaining the management-write freeze while a backend below the targeted-feed boundary is active.
 Do not restart the public entrypoint until a targeting-capable backend has been restored.
-After the rollback script verifies the operator state, it uses Gateway `/actuator/health/liveness`; normal forward startup rejects that rollback-only mode and still requires the v2 banner feed.
+The rollback script passes the reviewed state file explicitly to the start script.
+The start script independently checks its current contract, ordered phases, schema flags, image IDs, retagged images, and stopped httpd before it enables Gateway `/actuator/health/liveness`.
+Normal startup explicitly selects forward mode, rejects inherited rollback controls, requires the v2 banner feed, and publishes the frontend.
 Rollback always keeps the forward database schema; Flyway down-migrations are prohibited.

 - If you would like to connect to a remote database, then run the "Configure Remote MySQL Instance" Jenkins job.
     - You need to provide remote database connection information to "Configure Remote MySQL Instance" Jenkins job